Strandgaard96/dotfiles/readme.rst

 .. code-block:: bash

-    # fresh installation on new system

     make install_apt # only for systems you have sudo.
 Installs all packages via apt-get.

-    make install # Compile and download dependencies (such as tmux and neovim)
+    make install # Set everything up on local machine with sudo.

-    # Install without certain features.
+    make install_remote # Install without certain features.
 To be used on remote to prevent compiler and version issues that can not be fixed without sudo.
-    make install_remote

 ..
 Testing